|Name: Peña Blanca Canyon||Author's Rating: and (see trail description)|

 NOTE: Trail has been closed off at Private Property

 This part of the canyon is wide open and easy going.
-The trail crisscrossed the water when we were there and it was a lot of fun.
-Continue driving in the wash for about another 1/2 mile and you will see some large concrete ruins on your right.
+The trail crisscrossed the water when we were there.
+Continue walking in the wash for about another 1/2 mile and you will see some large concrete ruins on your right.
 Not sure what this was.
 During our visit, there were about 20-30 vultures crowded in a few of the trees.

 They didn't seem to care that we were there and looked very content just sitting in the trees.
 I was able to get within 10 feet of them before they would reluctantly fly off to the nearest tree.
 I wondered why they were behaving so strangely.
 It was almost like they were stoned.
 As we left, we found the cleanly picked remains of a cow nearby.
 Now I knew why the vultures were acting like that.
 They were fat and lazy from what must have been something like a Thanksgiving dinner.